-Every December, hundreds of beginning farmers from across the United States gather at Stone Barns Center for Food and Agriculture to learn from agricultural luminaries, peers, and advocacy organizations at the National Young Farmers Conference: Reviving the Culture of Agriculture.
-On December 3-5, 2014, Stone Barns Center will host the 7th annual National Young Farmers Conference, providing participants with access to inspiring keynotes and unique workshops that address soil science, technical skills, agricultural policy, farm business management, conservation and more.
+Every December, hundreds of beginning farmers from across the United States gather at Stone Barns Center for Food and Agriculture in Pocantico Hills, New York to learn from agricultural luminaries, peers, and advocacy organizations at the Young Farmers Conference.
+On December 2-4, 2015, Stone Barns Center will host the 8th annual Young Farmers Conference, providing participants with access to inspiring keynotes and unique workshops that address soil science, technical skills, agricultural policy, farm business management, conservation and more.

-Stone Barns Center is offering a limited number of farmer scholarships to this year’s conference.
-The application process opened on August 1 and closed at 5PM EST on Tuesday, August 12, 2014.
+Stone Barns Center offers a limited number of farmer scholarships to this year’s conference.

-The National Young Farmers Conference is presented with support from generous sponsors and partners.
-For information about 2014 sponsorship opportunities, please contact Erica Helms at email@example.com.
+The Young Farmers Conference is presented with support from generous sponsors and partners.
+For information about 2015 sponsorship opportunities, please contact Laura Neil at firstname.lastname@example.org

 PRESS ABOUT THE NATIONAL YOUNG FARMERS CONFERENCE

 2014: The Wall Street Journal, Rookie Farmers Get the Dirt on How to Make it Work

 2014: The Journal News, Young Farmers: the New Face of the Local Food Movement

 2014: Innovation Trail, Teaching Sustainable Business to Young Farmers

 2014: The Huffington Post, Where Agriculture and Climate Change Meet

 2014: New York Times, Dot Earth: On Smaller Farms, Including Organic Farms, Technology and Tradition Meet